Strategy11/formidable-forms/readme.txt

 * Fix: Zeros were not appearing when used as a placeholder value.
 * Fix: Prevent a warning when previewing a contact form with no fields.

-= 4.09.08 =
-* New: If you add or remove an action and try to leave the page without saving, there will be a warning.
-* Fix: The style editor save button was hidden in WordPress 5.7.
-* Fix: There were a couple of words misspelled on the welcome page.

 <a href="https://raw.githubusercontent.com/Strategy11/formidable-forms/master/changelog.txt">See changelog for all versions</a>